CroodSolutions/CTRL-ESC-HOST/2 - Kiosk Playbook/2- Third-Party Windows Kiosk Software/3 - Internal Discovery and Recon/README.md

 And in fact, if this is a full-scoped engagement, you may load tools such as:
  - Nmap, Zenmap, or Masscan
  - MimiKatz, Rubeus, or other cred harvesting tool
- - Bloodhound, Locksmith, AD Deliganator
+ - Bloodhound, Locksmith, AD Deliganator or Ping Castle
  - A beacon for your favorite C2 framework (we are partial to BeaconatorC2 using BOF, but Sliver, Cobalt Strike, or Brute Ratel also work).

 It has been my experience though that kiosk engagements sometimes have a smaller scope and tighter rules of engagement.
 That does not stop administrators from asking questions though; such as, "you got shell on my kiosk, so what?"
 Here are some things that you can do from a windows Kiosk (or Citrix/presented app) host that do not require any particular tooling.